YordanGeorgiev/qto/README.md

 ## 2. SO, WHAT IS THIS ?!
-A generic and simplistic db centric content management system, build on postgres CRUDs ( s stands for search ) and hierarchical nested data-sets MULTIPLE databases from the same web application.An included example application is the "qto application", which is used to manage multiple projects' issues, including itself ;o).
+A generic and simplistic db centric content management system, build on hot meta-data reloadable postgres CRUDs ( s stands for search ) and hierarchical nested data-sets MULTIPLE databases from the same web application.
+An included example application is the "qto application", which is used to manage multiple projects' issues, including itself ;o).
 The full and extensive https://qto.fi/qto/view/features_doc contains all the features and functionalities of THIS released version.